2.5M850K1.2M

 Like ‘Riq, yo, what up with your peeps?
 It gets deep…”

-- from “Water” off of the Phrenology album
+-Black Thought from “Water” off of the Phrenology album

-In the wake of his death, many of his peers have come forward with stories about the late rapper. and Black Thought both paid tribute on social media.
+In the wake of his death, many of his rap peers have come forward with stories about the late rapper.
+Questlove and Black Thought both paid tribute on social media.
 Bandmate Jaguar Wright took issue with how Malik B was treated during his addiction and called out several other artists including Common and Erykah Badu.

 Some of Malik B’s best work can be found on Illadelph Halflife and Things Fall Apart.
 Peep him take the anchor verse on “Clones” below.